• The Deltagold Computer •

 The Story

-A few years back I was out looking around at a friend's property and amongst a plethora of old computer systems I found this. it looked to be in very good condition and after plugging it in the screen prompted me to enter a system disk, so it appeared to be in working order, so I brought it home.
+Around 2019 I was out looking around at a friend's property and amongst a plethora of old computer systems I found this. it looked to be in very good condition and after plugging it in the screen prompted me to enter a system disk, so it appeared to be in working order, so I brought it home.
 I thought I'd search it up on eBay so get a quick estimate of how much it's worth, but to my surprise there was no results, so I promptly looked it up on google next.
 Amongst Delta Airlines' gold card memberships I found but one useful result, this single entry on thepcmuseum.net for the DeltaGold Elite II which appears to be missing a lot of data.

 I thought this to be very strange, as this computer clearly exists, it even shows an Elite model in the photo, and I have one sitting right next to me, so whats the deal?
 It was at this moment that I made it my goal to find out exactly what is this computer and what happened to this company.